UoMResearchIT/r-shinysender/README.md

 You may get a warning about the version of R on the server being different to your local version.
 It is usually safe to ignore this.

-# Advanced workflow
+# Troubleshooting / Advanced workflow

+`shinysender::ss_uploadAddin()` will try to perform the following steps:

+1. Establish a connection to the server using `ssh::ssh_connect`
+1. Prepare the application for uploading, using `rsconnect:::bundleApp`
+1. Send the app to the server (`~/ShinyApps_staging/<appname>`), using `ssh::scp_upload`
+1. Replicate your local R environment on the server, using `renv::restore`
+1. Move the app to `~/ShinyApps/<appname>`, where it will be picked up by the `shinyserver`

-If you found a problem during the last step, or you want to do anything more complex, the following code may help:
+If you found a problem, or you want to do anything more complex, the following code may help:

 ```{r}
 library(shinysender)